fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 ### The proposed desugaring is purely syntactical

 The proposed change acts purely as a syntactic rewriting of a computation expression to calls to methods on a builder.
 As such, whilst the change is largely motivated by the theory of applicatives, the desugaring can be used to call methods of different types to those suggested above.
-This attribute is in line with the existing semantics of computation expression translation (note how [the MSDN docs](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions#creating-a-new-type-of-computation-expression) talk in terms of "typical signatures").
+This attribute is in line with the existing semantics of computation expression translation (note how [the MSDN docs](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions#creating-a-new-type-of-computation-expression) talk in terms of "_typical_ signatures").

 # Drawbacks
 [drawbacks]: #drawbacks